 A lot of things can happen throughout the year that shift your strategy in one direction or another.
 A product launch, a company change, a surprise announcement—these are all things that need to be immediately addressed, but they can also nudge you a little off course.

-Note: You shouldn’t only do this at the end of the year.
-Get into the practice of reviewing your brand strategy once a quarter to make sure your team’s efforts are on track.
+Tip: To make sure you have everything you need, download our free content strategy toolkit and guide to get it on paper.
+Additionally, you shouldn’t only review your strategy at the end of the year.
+Get into the practice of reviewing it once a quarter to make sure your team’s efforts are on track.

 2) Make sure your goals are measurable.

-We’re still shocked by how many people don’t document their content strategy—especially their goals.
-Without articulated goals, you have no North star to work toward.
+We’re still shocked by how many content marketers don’t document their content strategy—especially their goals.
+Without articulated goals, you have no North Star to work toward.
 And if you do have goals, but they are vague and not easily measurable, it’s even more difficult to prove your success.
 (Without that demonstrated success, when it’s time to ask for more budget or buy-in on future projects, it will be that much harder to justify your ask.)

 Tip: To get your goals on paper, see our free guide to set goals you can actually measure.